Consensys/ethereum-developer-tools-list/README.md

    * [EthGasStation](https://ethgasstation.info/) - website for estimating tx prices vs times

 * Contract Standards

+    * Tokens
         * [ERC-20](https://eips.ethereum.org/EIPS/eip-20): A standard interface for tokens.
 Used in ICOs and crowdfunding.
         * [ERC-721](https://eips.ethereum.org/EIPS/eip-721): A standard interface for implementing non-fungible tokens (NFTs) used in DApps such as Cryptokitties.

+    * Utilities
         * [ERC-165](https://eips.ethereum.org/EIPS/eip-165): Creates a standard method to publish and detect what interfaces a smart contract implements.
         * [ERC-725](https://eips.ethereum.org/EIPS/eip-725): Proxy contract for key management and execution, to establish a Blockchain identity.
+        * [ERC-173](https://eips.ethereum.org/EIPS/eip-173): A standard interface for ownership of contracts

 * Side-Chains
     * [POA Network](https://poa.net/)
         * [POA Bridge] (http://bridge.poa.net/)